ghall15/fiscalhistory/webpage/_build/html/_sources/government_budget_constraint.txt

 on different fiscal years and employ different budget practices.
 For example, some government count the sale of bonds and or public assets as "revenue" while other do not [#]_.

-Fortunately for us, the Bureau of Economic Analysis (BEA) creates a set of accounts that is consistent across all three levels of government.
+Fortunately the Bureau of Economic Analysis (BEA) creates a set of accounts that is consistent across all three levels of government.

 We first focus on describing the fiscal accounts of the federal government.
+The federal government reports its receipts, expenditures, and interest payments in two places: the annual budget issued by the Treasury and the Office of Managment and Budget (OMB) and National Income and Product Accounts (NIPA) computed by the Bureau of Economic Analysis .

 OMB
 ---